 Baby Boomers Today

-Today, the oldest baby boomers are already in their 60s.
+As baby boomers age, the population of seniors in the United States increases.
 By 2030, about one in five Americans will be older than 65, and some experts believe that the aging of the population will place a strain on social welfare systems.